alex35mil/sourcebuster-js/UPGRADING.md

 }
 ```

 Hope you've got the point.
-If you have any questions — check documentation for more detailed explanation or post the issue.
+If you have any questions — check documentation for more detailed explanation or [post an issue](https://github.com/alexfedoseev/sourcebuster-js/issues/new).

 After you'll roll out the `1.0.0` to production, visitor's old cookies will be updated to chosen setup.
 Again: it's one-time migration, so chose wisely.